Lobbying: Criticism

 The ethics and morals involved with legally lobbying or influence peddling are controversial.
 Lobbying can, at times, be spoken of with contempt, when the implication is that people with inordinate socioeconomic power are corrupting the law in order to serve their own interests.
 When people who have a duty to act on behalf of others, such as elected officials with a duty to serve their constituents' interests or more broadly the public good, can benefit by shaping the law to serve the interests of some private parties, a conflict of interest exists.
 Many critiques of lobbying point to the potential for conflicts of interest to lead to agent misdirection or the intentional failure of an agent with a duty to serve an employer, client, or constituent to perform those duties.
 The failure of government officials to serve the public interest as a consequence of lobbying by special interests who provide benefits to the official is an example of agent misdirection.
+Lobbying can shift elected politicians away from the median voter.
+Politicians tend to vote against the preferred position of their constituency when there is more special interest money and less attention to politics.
+Lobbying can incentivise lax enforcement of laws.
 That is why lobbying is seen as one of the causes of a democratic deficit.

-Politicians tend to vote against the preferred position of their constituency when there is more special interest money and less attention to politics.
+Regulations

+Nonprofit organizations, advocacy groups, volunteer coalitions, and political action committees may also engage in lobbying as part of their mission-related activities.
+Governments often define "lobbying" for legal purposes, and regulate organized group lobbying that has become influential.
+Requiring disclosure of financial expenditures, the identities of clients, and the specific issues being lobbied in order to promote transparency and limit potential conflicts of interest.